Standard Sale and Purchase Agreement NZ

 If you are buying or selling a property, you may know that Sale and Purchase Agreements now contain the option of a standard building report clause.
 The purchaser can choose to include this clause by circling “Yes” at the appropriate place on the front page.
-This new clause affects both vendors and purchasers.
-However not all building report clauses are created equal, so it will pay you to look closely at the wording.

-Standard building report clause contains several points for buyers and sellers
+The standard building report clause contains several points for buyers and sellers

 The standard building inspection clause wording has been drafted by the Auckland District Law Society and includes a number of different points including: